noahlange/arc-rpg/content/06-Software/05-Hacking.md

 An exploit’s attack vector is the medium by which it’s executed.
 The severity reflects the level of physical proximity required by the hacker—i.e., physical access, network access, &c.
 The “other side of the x” mnemonic can help you visualize this.

-- a local vector can reach the other side of the table
+- a **local** vector can reach the other side of the table
-- a network vector can reach the other side of the building
+- a **network vector** can reach the other side of the building
-- an adjacent network vector can reach the other side of the street
+- an **adjacent network** vector can reach the other side of the street
-- a remote vector can reach the other side of the world
+- a **remote vector** can reach the other side of the world

-Infosec orgs often concern themselves with remote exploits, leaving vendors to fix network and local vulnerabilities.
+Infosec orgs and corps often concern themselves primarily with remote exploits, leaving vendors to fix network and local vulnerabilities.

 ### Complexity